Introduction

 Arpeggiators

 Arpeggiators submenu is available in the notes selection menu.
-If you have created any arpeggiators, you will also find a button on the right sidebar to apply one of them to selection.
+If you have created any arpeggiators, you will also find a button on the right sidebar to apply one of them to a selection.

 How arpeggiators work